wmde/wikibase-docker/README-compose.md

 This repository contains an EXAMPLE docker compose file that can be used with the images also contained in this repo.
 Following these instructions, you'll be able to install a stand-alone instance of Wikibase – the collaborative structured data engine behind [Wikidata](https://wikidata.org/) – as well as fully functional SPARQL endpoint and query service, complete with a data visualization frontend and query helper (similar to the [Wikidata Query Service](https://query.wikidata.org/)).

+Individual documentation for each image used in this example can be found [here](https://github.com/wmde/wikibase-docker/blob/master/README.md).

 **WARNING:** Currently this example requires 3GB+ of memory.
 If you are running Docker for Windows or Mac and have containers run within a VM (the default) make sure you set your VM memory allocation to 4GB.
 If you don't do this the query service may fail to run.

 ## Installing Docker and the Wikibase images